Lake Rotongaro

 Lake Rotongaro is located to the west of Ohinewai in the Waikato Region of New Zealand.
 It is a large shallow riverine lake, which links to the Waikato River.
 It is situated between the Waikato River and the larger Lake Whangape.

-The lake has a single outflow which drains into Lake Rotongaroiti, which then flows through the Rotongaro canal, then on into the Lake Whangape outlet (via a floodgate structure) before it reaches the Waikato River.
+The lake was lowered by 2.33 ft in 1925, by means of a 2.75 mi x 18 ft canal, which drains into Lake Rotongaroiti, which then flows through the Rotongaro canal, to drain into the Whangape Stream, just below Lake Whangape.

 The lake area is approximately 292 ha, with a max depth of 3.3 m.
 The catchment area is predominantly pastoral, with an estimated area of 1950 ha.

 Etymology

 In Māori, rotongaro means "hidden lake" (roto = lake, ngaro = hidden).